NirHabouba/Applied-Data-Science-Capstone/README.md

 # Applied-Data-Science-Capstone
-This if the Final project in the IBM Data Science Certification course.
+This is the final project in the IBM Data Science Certification course.